veillette/physics-book/contents/ch1AccuracyPrecisionAndSignificantFigures.md

 <div class="problem" markdown="1">
 Perform the following calculations and express your answer using the correct number of significant digits.

-(a) A woman has two bags weighing 13.5 pounds and one bag with a weight of 10.2 pounds.
+(a) A woman has two bags, each weighing 13.5 pounds and one bag with a weight of 10.2 pounds.
 What is the total weight of the bags?

 (b) The force $$ F $$ on an object is equal to its mass $$ m $$ multiplied by